Your current situation

 Yes!
 Prevention is the best cure 🤠

 If you have additional questions, send me a message at hi@littlelanguagemodels.com.
-I try to respond within one business day.
+I respond within one business day.

 Delfina Hoxha and a cold brewski